markj351/fileOrganizer/README.md

 # fileOrganizer
-Python script to organize file base on its type.
+Python script to organize file by its type.